Legrandin/pycryptodome/Doc/src/cipher/modern.rst

   :param bytes key: the cryptographic key
   :param mode: the constant ``Crypto.Cipher.<algorithm>.MODE_OCB``
   :param bytes nonce: the value of the fixed nonce,
-    wuth length between 1 and 15 bytes.
+    with length between 1 and 15 bytes.
     It must be unique for the combination message/key.
     If not present, the library creates a 15 bytes random nonce.
   :param integer mac_len: the desired length of the